accorsia/IoT---WashingMachineGUISenML/README.md

   Utilize the provided interface buttons to start the motor, apply different washing programs, and observe sensor data in real time.
 - **Observing Data:**
   Start sensor observation to monitor changes (e.g., motor status, door status) using the CoAP Observe functionality.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests for bug fixes and improvements.